arcuri82/testing_security_development_enterprise_systems/doc/advanced/main.md

 In other words, choose a topic you like, and build a RESTful API for it.
 Each class, when a new concept is introduced, extend your project with what you learn.

+## Exam

+In this course the exam is divided in two parts: a written, theoretical exam, and a group project.
+An example of mock exam for theoretical part can be found [here](exams/theory_mock_exam.pdf).